What does tax evasion actually mean for self-employed people?

 What penalties can self-employed people face for tax evasion?

-For careless mistakes, you might face penalties of 0-30% of the unpaid tax, which isn’t too bad if you’re cooperative.
+The penalties for self-employed tax evasion can be severe and depend on whether HMRC sees your actions as careless, deliberate, or deliberate and concealed.
+For careless mistakes, you might face penalties of 0-30% of the unpaid tax, which isn't too bad if you're cooperative.

 If HMRC determines you deliberately evaded tax, penalties jump significantly to 20-70% of the unpaid amount.
 The worst category is "deliberate and concealed" evasion, where you actively tried to hide your actions, with penalties ranging from 30-100% of the unpaid tax.